CiscoDevNet/data-center-development/nx-os/ansible_nx-os/README.md

 ## Environment Setup

-Before diving into each section, clone the main repo and change directories to this point.
+### Before diving into each section, clone the main repo (if you haven't already done so) and change directories to this point.

 ```bash
 git clone https://github.com/xanderstevenson/data-center-development.git